My Ex-Boyfriend Was My Rapist

 Rape has no caveats.
 Rape cannot be eclipsed by love or a sense of duty.
 I realise that now.
 My rapist knew what he had done and, deep down, on some level, I think they all do.
 That’s what makes it so pernicious and is precisely why conversations about consent should be part of young people’s everyday lives – in compulsory PSE curriculums at school, on television, across the internet.
 If they’re not, I’m not sure how we can ever expect anything to change.

-For information on how to report a rape, Rape Crisis offer extensive advice and can be contacted on 0808 802 9999.
+For information on how to report a rape, Kvinnofridslinjen offer extensive advice and can be contacted on 020 50 50 50.

 More from VICE: